Worship at St Mary's

 'Collective worship, sometimes called assembly, is central to the life of the school and makes a significant impact on pupils’ lives.'
 (SIAMS Report)

-Reverend Mary Wade and Mark Williams the Youth Worker from St.Mary's Church and Padre Andi from RAF Cosford come into school regularly each term to lead acts of collective worship.
+Reverend Mary Thomas and Mark Williams the Youth Worker from St.Mary's Church and Padre Andi from RAF Cosford come into school regularly each term to lead acts of collective worship.

 Our approach to collective worship is based upon Values for Life :

-Courage, Trust, Friendship, Generosity, Service, Respect, Perseverance and Justice.
+Courage, Trust, Friendship, Generosity, Service, Respect, Perseverance, Hope and Justice.

 Each term we focus on one of the above values.